mmiranda222/.statsuite/content/contributing/report an issue.md

  - Give a clear description of the purpose of the feature, what is the outcome and added-value for the user.<br>

 ## Issue process and Definitions of Done (DoD)
-Every opened issue will follow the below process steps, in regards to the quality criteria and relevance of it assessed by the Project Management (PM) Team and the Technical Team.<br>
+Every opened issue will follow the below process steps, in regards to quality criteria and relevance assessed by the Project Management (PM) Team and the Technical Team.<br>
-In some cases steps can be skipped... <br>
+The whole workflow can go from PM, Design and Devevolpment, but of course in some cases steps are skipped, e.g. a bug will not go through Design steps. <br>
 If at some point an issue has a very low activity after 12 months, it should then be closed.
 Nonetheless, re-opening an issue might still happen if someone is still willing for it.<br>

+### Project Management worflow
 1. Review<br>
-The PM Team reviews the content of the opened issue and make sure it meets the minimal and expected quality criteria.
-If some part is not clear, the PM Team must contact (through comments) the person who reported the issue in order to clarify it.<br>
+A member of the PM Team reviews the content of the opened issue and make sure it meets the minimal and expected quality criteria.
+If some parts are not clear, the PM Team member contacts (through comments) the person who reported the issue in order to clarify it.<br>
-A priority indication can be set to an issue once it meets the quality criteria acceptance.<br>
-The Technical Team reviews the issue and make sure that the fix/implementation that it requires is clear.<br>
-**DoD**: the issue is created, quality checked and prioritised.
+**DoD**: the issue is created and quality checked.
 It has been validated by both the PM and the Technical Teams.
 It is ready for Implement.<br>

 2. Implement<br>
+n/a

+3. Peer-review<br>
+n/a

+4. Quality Assurance<br>
+The PM Team reviews the issue and sets a priority indication.<br>
+**DoD**: the issue meets the PM quality criteria, is prioritised and ready for Design (if relevant) or Implement.<br>

+5. Release<br>
+n/a

+### Design worflow
+6. Review<br>
+The Design Team reviews the description of the issue and make sure it is clear and understandable.
+If some parts are not clear, the Design Team contacts (through comments) the PM Team in order to clarify it.<br>
+**DoD**: the issue is quality checked and ready for Implement.<br>

+7. Implement<br>
+The issue is being worked on by the Design Team.<br>
+**DoD**: The design is completed, and a pull request is submitted.<br>

+8. Peer-review<br>
+The pull request and underlying code is reviewed by a third-party member of the Design Team.<br>
+**DoD**: Design meets the coding standards, the pull request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>

+9. Quality Assurance<br>
+The PM Team tests the implementation of the design in the quality-assurance environment.<br>
+**DoD**: the design of the issue is fully tested and meets the user acceptance.<br>

+10. Release<br>
+n/a

+### Technical (Development) worflow
+11. Review<br>
+The Technical Team reviews the issue and make sure that the fix/implementation that it requires is clear.<br>
+If some parts are not clear, the Technical Team conatcts (through comments) the PM Team or Design Team.<br>
+**DoD**: the issue is quality checked.
+It has been validated by both the Technical Team and it is ready for Implement.<br>

+12. Implement<br>
 The issue is being worked on by the Technical Team.<br>
 **DoD**: The development is implemented, including unit tests, and a pull request is submitted.<br>

-3. Peer-review<br>
+13. Peer-review<br>
 The pull request and underlying code is reviewed by a third-party member of the Technical Team.<br>
-**DoD**: Development meets the coding standards, unit tests are green and the pull request is merged to the master branch and deployed to the appropriate functional test environment (pre-production).<br>
+**DoD**: Development meets the coding standards, unit tests are green and the pull request is merged to the dev branch and deployed to the appropriate functional test environment (quality-assurance).<br>

-4. QA<br>
+14. Quality Assurance<br>
-The PM Team tests the implementation of the issue in a pre-production environment.<br>
+The PM Team tests the implementation of the issue in the quality-assurance environment.<br>
 **DoD**: the issue is fully tested and meets the user acceptance.<br>

-5. Release<br>
+15. Release<br>
 The issue is released as part of the latest production version of the code.<br>